 - Monetary rewards are the byproducts of adding value.
 As the saying goes, only governments can make money; the rest of us have to earn it.
 I’ve never seen any mission statement or corporate value specify monetary gain as the primary goal.
-So it is with personal mission statements and family values.
+It is the same with personal mission statements and family values.
 Frequently, what drives personal success is a focus on core values that goes beyond money.
 At the same time, we must have confidence in the value we deliver.
 Many people subconsciously limit what they receive because they don’t believe they deserve it.

 - The importance of having an aligned team.
 In corporate, I had experienced occasions when our recommendations were not adopted by the executive team.
 At that point, we had 3 choices:

 - Step back to see things fall apart and be satisfied that we were right, or

 - Accept the executive decision and do our best to help achieve the company goals.

 Recommendations are not predictions; they are our best attempt at projecting what might lie ahead.

 If we can let go of our egos and be open to clients’ perspectives, we can often collaboratively uncover new paths that we never saw.
 Keeping these distinctions in mind, I built the firm to:

 - Learn how clients see their personal and business challenges instead of how we would look at them.

 - Cultivate resourcefulness and the mindset that we can handle whatever comes our way.

 - Coach and support clients to do what they want but have difficulties carrying through.